ethereumdegen/rust-rocket-webapp-example/README.md

 //need to set up postgres db and ENV vars for this step... cargo run --bin migrate

-cargo run
+//boot the server and connect to the DB cargo run

 // in another terminal -- lets you do POST requests